bayupw/avx-ace-cloudops-demo/README.md

 Deploys a Windows test VM with Firewall disabled in Azure with Bastion, allow inbound from RFC1918.
 Take approx 18 mins to deploy by default with HA gateway disabled.

+The code provided is for demo purposes only.

 ![Aviatrix ACE Cloud Operations Demo Topology](images/avx-ace-cloudops-demo.png "Aviatrix ACE Cloud Operations Demo Topology")

 ## Prerequisites